 Missouri Valley Football Conference targets Cole Long, Scotti Easter, Matt Burba, Ben Haynes and Drew Edwards held their own on defense for the East.
 Same goes for Big Sky Conference targets Cooper Ahlers and Taylor Evans.

-Cornell commit Connor Henderson, UC Davis commit Luka Sarac and Pioneer Football League target Ben Furtney on the East were in the running for Defensive MVP.
-Also in the mix was Mountain West Conference target Buju Tuisavura for the West.
+Cornell commit Connor Henderson, UC Davis commit Luka Sarac and Mountain West Conference target Buju Tuisavura were in the running for Defensive MVP.
+In the end, it should be noted, Purdue commit Ben Furtney received the nod.

 Worth mentioning, Parker Lewis connected on a 46-yard field for the West.
 Moreover, the attempt appeared particularly easy for the USC commit despite the professional playing conditions and certainly the pressure that comes along with it.